Investors Andrew and James Vaccaro have another fight on their hands after spending several years expanding their office holdings in Greektown.

 The Vaccaros own the eight-story, 116,000-square-foot office building at 850 West Jackson Boulevard that is subject to a ground lease with Marc Realty, the underlying land owner.

 The Vaccaros failed to pay $404,000 in property taxes on the building and racked up about $2 million in liens from various contractors and business services companies, a lawsuit filed by Marc Realty in July alleges.
-One of the liens was filed by an affiliate of the Vaccaros, Crayton Advisors, which operates the Vaccaros’ real estate holdings.
+One of the liens was filed by Crayton Construction Group, an affiliate of the Vaccaros and Crayton Advisors, which operates the Vaccaros’ real estate holdings.

-The delinquent tax and lien payments constitute a default on the ground lease, Marc Realty claims.
-The ground owner is seeking to take over the leasehold ownership, which the Vaccaros bought from Marc in 2016 while agreeing to become Marc’s ground tenant.
+The delinquent tax and lien payments constitute a default even if the monthly ground lease payments are up to date, the ground lease terms state.
+Marc Realty is seeking to take over the leasehold ownership, which the Vaccaros bought in 2016 while agreeing to become Marc’s ground tenant.

 Marc’s lawsuit adds to the mounting number of disputes over Chicago’s battered office market, which remains at a record-high vacancy rate of more than 25 percent.
 Mid-market buildings that are outside the top-tier of quality — such as the Vaccaros’ Greektown properties — are feeling the worst of the pain.